Hartismere School

 Hartismere is a state funded co-educational day school for scholars aged 11–18 in Eye, a town in High Suffolk.
-The headmaster is James McAtear who joined the School in 2006.
+The headmasters are Geoff Luxton and Sarah Gray.

 In 2009 the school changed its status to become a Foundation School, the first in Suffolk.
 In September 2010 the school became Suffolk's first Academy and the first in England.
 It has been awarded Outstanding status by Ofsted on three successive occasions (2010, 2014 and 2018).
 The school has specialisms in Mathematics, Music, Science and Sport and in 2013 it was awarded Leading Edge status.

 History

 The site of the current School was excavated in 2008 revealing continuous habitation dating back to Neolithic times.
 Enclosures included a full stone age burial, significant quantities of Roman coinage and a Saxon smithing area.
 The school has been gathering materials to set up a museum of local history.
 Planned exhibits will include Stone Age, Bronze Age, Celtic, Romano-British, Anglo-Saxon, Medieval and early modern materials.
 It also aims to tell the story of Eye airfield and the role of the school during World War II.

 The school was founded in the 15th century.
 Its original form predates the grammar school which was founded c.
 1495.
 A variety of sites have been occupied by the School which has existed as a National School, a County School and was joined by a Secondary Modern in 1935.
 The Grammar School was closed in the late 1960s.
 The school became a Comprehensive and became known as Hartismere shortly thereafter.
-The school was temporarily closed during the summer term of the 2019-20 academic year due to the COVID-19 pandemic before reopening in September.
-The School was closed again due to the pandemic in the spring term of the academic year of 2020-21.
+The school was temporarily closed during the summer term of the 2019–20 academic year due to the COVID-19 pandemic before reopening in September.
+The School was closed again due to the pandemic in the spring term of the academic year of 2020–21.

 Academy Status

 Hartismere High School became Suffolk's first Foundation School in 2009.
 This meant that its Governing Body took ownership of the land and buildings of the school and became the employer of its own staff and its own admissions authority.

-Following this it became the first school in Suffolk to attain converter Academy on 1 September 2010.
-It became one of the first secondary schools to do so in England on the same day.
+Following this it became the first school in Suffolk, and one of the first secondary schools in England, to attain converter Academy on 1 September 2010.
 At that point only schools graded outstanding by Ofsted were permitted to do so.

 The Hartismere Family of Schools

 Hartismere School was given Sponsor Academy status on 1 September 2010, the first in England to receive this status.
-However, it was only in 2016 that the multi-Academy Trust was set up.
-The became known as the Hartismere Family of Schools.
-On 1 May 2016 Benjamin Britten Music Academy and Centre of Excellence in mathematics became part of the Hartismere Family of Schools.
-On 1 May 2018 Woods Loke Primary joined the Hartismere Family.
+This became known as the Hartismere Family of Schools.
+On 1 May 2016, Benjamin Britten Music Academy and Centre of Excellence in mathematics became part of the Hartismere Family of Schools.
+On 1 May 2018, Woods Loke Primary joined the Hartismere Family.
 This was followed by Somerleyton Primary on 1 January 2019.